Gustavão

-Gustavo Silva Vieira Nascimento (born 4 January 2005), commonly known as Gustavão, is a Brazilian footballer who plays as a forward for Liga Portugal 2 club Oliveirense, on loan from Athletic-MG.
+Gustavo Silva Vieira Nascimento (born 4 January 2005), commonly known as Gustavão, is a Brazilian footballer who plays as a forward for Série B club Athletic-MG.

 Career

 Born in Pirapora, Minas Gerais, Gustavão played for the youth sides of América Mineiro and Atlético Mineiro before joining Athletic-MG in 2022, initially for the under-17 team.
 He made his first team debut with the latter on 17 August 2024, coming on as a late substitute for goalscorer Denilson in a 3–1 Série C away win over Floresta.

 Gustavão began the 2025 season by scoring twice in a 4–1 friendly win over Santos, and scored his first professional goals on 30 January of that year, scoring a brace in a 6–1 Campeonato Mineiro home routing of Villa Nova.
 He finished the 2025 Campeonato Mineiro as the club's top scorer with three goals, despite not being a starter.

 On 21 July 2025, Gustavão and Athletic teammate João Adriano were loaned to Liga Portugal 2 side Oliveirense, for one year.